dasamritam/dasamritam.github.io/_pages/about.md

   - /about.html
 ---

 I'm Amritam, a research associate at the University of Cambridge.
 Here, I am affiliated with the prestigeous [Control Group](http://www-control.eng.cam.ac.uk/Main/WebHome) at the Department of Engineering.
-I also hold a college research associateship (CRA) position at the [Sydney Sussex College](https://www.sid.cam.ac.uk/people/dr-amritam-das).
+I also hold a college research associateship (CRA) position at the [Sidney Sussex College](https://www.sid.cam.ac.uk/people/dr-amritam-das).
 In this website, I share my research works, teaching materials and occasional blogposts about some engineering and maths related topics that potentially have public interests.

 My Academic Background
 ======